ase1997/ase1997/README.md

 # 💫 About Me:
 An engineering student with a wide range of technical skills, motivated to build intelligent autonomous machines with human-like cognitive capabilities.
 An obsessive self-learner and organizer with an exceptional ability to pay attention to small details.
-Seeking a summer 2023 internship in Robotics, Computer Vision, and/or Machine Learning including SLAM, perception, machine vision, and applications of ML/CV in autonomous robotic systems, augmented reality, virtual reality, and smart glasses.
+My areas of interest are Robotics, Computer Vision, and Machine Learning including SLAM, perception, machine vision, and applications of ML/CV in autonomous robotic systems, augmented reality, virtual reality, and smart glasses.

 ## 🌐 Socials: